Hasimasi/ding/Installation-guide-for-Raspberry-Pi-with-Raspbian.md

 ## Installing pip

-If you want to use pip for you Python 3.5 installation let's install it.
+If you want to use pip for your Python 3.5 installation let's install it.
 Going home:
 `cd ~`
 Downloading needful script: